sharadregoti/tyk-docs/tyk-docs/content/upgrading-tyk.md

 ## Upgrade Guides

-Tyk provide upgrade guides for a variety of platforms.
+Tyk provides upgrade guides for a variety of platforms.

 ### Tyk Cloud